Dominating ideals and closed neighborhood ideals of graphs: Abstract

 \section{Abstract}

-We study the closed neighborhood ideals and the dominating ideals of graphs, in particular, of trees and cycles.
-We prove that the closed neighborhood ideals and the dominating ideals of trees are normally torsion-free.
+We study the closed neighborhood ideals and the dominating ideals of graphs, in particular, some classes of trees and cycles.
+We prove that the closed neighborhood ideals and the dominating ideals of some classes of trees are normally torsion-free.
 The closed neighborhood ideals and the dominating ideals of cycles fail to be normally torsion-free.
 However, we prove that the closed neighborhood ideals of cycles admit the (strong) persistence property and the dominating ideals of cycles are nearly normally torsion-free.